adamante/sagenda-calendar-wp/readme.txt

 **Shortcode**
 You can use Sagenda as shortcode in any page or plugin :
 `[sagenda-calendar-wp]`

+You can force the Calendar to diplay only one bookable item.
+Please then use the shortcode like this :
+`[sagenda-calendar-wp fixedbookableitem="x"]`
+where x is the "id" of your bookable item.
+To know the id of your bookable item, you can just go to your bookable item list :  [https://sagenda.net/BookableItems/List](https://sagenda.net/BookableItems/List) and select "edit".
+You will find the nb in the URL after the "/Edit/" value, such as : https://sagenda.net/BookableItems/Edit/x.

+You can also use this feature with URL query parameter such as adding ?fixedbookableitem="x" to your URL.
+Please don't use both shortcode and query parameter "fixedbookableitem" in the same time.

 **Prerequisites**
 SAGENDA WP PLUGIN REQUIRE ⚠️ PHP 5.6 or 7.x  !